geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Back to her pearly grot the senseless maid.

-" Thus past the morning ! in his regal hall
+" Thus past the morning! in his regal hall
 " That night the monarch gave a splendid ball;
 " Fate, and the magic of the scene conspire
 " Still in my breast to feed the growing fire,
 " Grac'd with the envied honours of the fight,
 " I led the dance with my victorious knight.
 840

-" Sure not so graceful could Sir Gawaine be ! *
+" Sure not so graceful could Sir Gawaine be! *
-" That gem of arms, and ' Flower of Courtesie !'
+" That gem of arms, and ' Flower of Courtesie!'